 Alex Benson (4th Year Phd)

 Alex is a third year PhD student in the Social Psychology Program.
 He also completed his Master's of Science in Physical Education and Kinesiology, for which he received the Gold Medal for the faculty of science.
-His dissertation is funded by a 3 year SSHRC Canada Graduate Scholarship as well as a Sport Participation Research Initiative supplement and is focused on the issues surrounding the effective integration of newcomer athletes into existing sport teams.
-This spring he will be traveling to Bangor University to work with Dr. James Hardy on a Michael Smith Foreign Study Supplement funded by SSHRC.
-In addition to his studies at Laurier, Alex previously worked as a nutrition and wellness consultant and a personal trainer at the Laurier Athletic Centre.
-He also worked with the Womenís Varsity Basketball team as the strength and conditioning coach during his 4th year of undergrad.
+His dissertation is funded by a 3 year SSHRC Canada Graduate Scholarship as well as a Sport Participation Research Initiative supplement and is focused on the issues surrounding the effective integration of newcomer athletes into sport teams.
+This past spring he traveled to Bangor University to work with Dr. James Hardy on a SSHRC Michael Smith Foreign Study Supplement to study followership.

 Mark Surya (4th Year PhD)

 Mark is a third year PhD student hailing from the town of Burlington, Ontario.
 He received a bachelor's degree in kinesiology from Queen's University and completed his Master's of Science here at Wilfrid Laurier University.
 Mark's research interests are in the multi-dimensionality of satisfaction as it relates to roles.
 He is currently investigating athletes' perceptions of role satisfaction, and is in the process of developing a measurement tool/questionnaire.
 Mark has also worked with Dr. Jean Cote's Performance Lab for the Advancement of Youth in Sport.
 He has examined the influence of birthplace on the development of elite level athletes.
 Outside of academia, Mark enjoys playing a multitude of sports.
-In his spare time Mark enjoys playing board games with his friends and family and spending time with his family dog Marvin.
+In his spare time Mark enjoys playing board games with his friends and family, despite losing regularly, and spending time with his family dog Marvin.